From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 It’s no longer a secret that employees attach great importance to their well-being and to a good work-life balance.
 Managers need to keep up with this trend and implement practices and processes that promote their employees’ physical and mental health and reduce their stress.

-In fact, according to an Indeed study conducted in 2023, 89% of employees surveyed felt that feeling at work was important.
+In fact, according to an Indeed study conducted in 2023, 89% of employees surveyed felt that feeling well at work was important.

-• Offer attractive fringe benefits: gym memberships, more days off per year, comprehensive health insurance, flexible working hours, partner or in-house discounts, employee assistance program, etc;
+- Offering attractive fringe benefits: gym memberships, more days off per year, comprehensive health insurance, flexible working hours, partner or in-house discounts, employee assistance program, etc;

-• Adopt humane employee management methods: conduct performance evaluations several times a year, use effective communication tools, allow employees to swap shifts, etc;
+- Adopting humane employee management methods: conduct performance evaluations several times a year, use effective communication tools, allow employees to swap shifts, etc;

 Actions to develop this HR skill: